dgtlctzn/Destruct/README.md

 the way they are pulled apart.

 I wrote a class that concatenates Excel data and provides quick summaries of average strengths and break types for large amounts of data that extend over dozens of Excel sheets.
+All data in the .xlsx files has been scrambled.